• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 While we have chosen the more minimalistic approach for our home, I never limit the grandparents or other family in the items they gift.
 The only limits we place there are the standards and convictions we have set for our home.
 Things like our views on magic or electronics, and any characters we wouldn’t support.
 There are plenty of things we choose to set ourselves apart from out of a biblical stance, so the things that are optional I try not to limit.
 Spoiling grandchildren is a right of passage.

-How Will You Continue to Keep is Simple in the Future?
+How Will You Continue to Keep Christmas Simple in the Future?

 If every year you are trying to “wow” your children with all the gifts and gadgets you are eventually going to run out of stuff.
 I saw a Facebook post of a mom with teens who was desperately searching for ideas among friends on what to buy for her children this year.
 They have everything- the video games, the cell phones, ATVs, name brand clothing.
 There seems like there is nothing left to really knock their socks off this year.